audioxide/data/data/posts/20180606-reviews-oneohtrix-point-never-age-of.md

   fascination.
 Age Of is a little unfocused at times, but it’s too intriguing for that to ever be a problem.
 week: 149
+blurb: Nothing feels heavy-handed or crass.
+OPN purposefully avoids the tired tropes of electronic music, which always results in at least a degree of fascination.
 ---
 author: ANDRÉ
 review: >-